tonaaskarwur/Android-Application-To-Robot-Control/README.md

 # Overview

 Android application to wireless robot control.
 The application is built in Python based on the kivy library.
 It allows you to control a mobile robot built specifically for this project.
-The application consists of the main menu, selection of control, manual control, control by draw a route for robot and a window for drawing the robot's speed and direction.
+The application consists of the main menu, selection of control, manual control, control by draw a route for robot and a window for displaying the robot's speed and direction.

 ## Application build

 The easiest way is to install the file myapp-0.1-debug.apk.

 If you want to change something in the code, you have to build the application again.
 The buildozer tool is used for this.
-Instruction on how to use the tool is available at this link [Buildozer](https://github.com/kivy/buildozer).
+Instruction on how to use the buildozer tool is available at this link [Buildozer](https://github.com/kivy/buildozer).
+Use "Installing Buildozer with target Python 3" section.
+If you want to use Python 2 you have to delete python3crystax from requirements in *buildozer.spec* file

 **When building the application, replace the generated *buildozer.spec* file with the one from this repository.
 If you don't do this, the application will not work correctly.**

-**Use "Installing Buildozer with target Python 3" section.
-If you want to use Python 2 you delete python3crystax from requirements in *buildozer.spec* file**

 **To build the application use the Cython version == 0.25.2.
 It may not work with newer versions.**